PranayKr/Self-Driving-Car-Projects/README.md

   d) Install Unity and then load the self-drive-car-sim project in Unity IDE

 # Details of Training the model
-  1) Start up the Udacity self-driving car simulator, choose a scene and press the Training Mode button.
+  1) Start up the Udacity self-driving car simulator in Unity , choose a scene and press the Training Mode button.
   2) Select a folder in which all the training images generated during manual run would be saved
   3) Maneuver the Simulated Car in the Unity Environment in either Lake Road environment or Jungle Track environment to generate training images